chrishow/sfmcp-campaign-template-tool/README.md

 ## Quick start

 1. Clone the repo: `git clone https://github.com/chrishow/sfmcp-campaign-template-tool.git`
+2. `cd sfmcp-campaign-template-tool`
-2. run `npm install`
+3. run `npm install`
-3. run `npm run dev`
+4. run `npm run dev`
-4. Open the vite link shown in your terminal in your browser
+5. Open the vite link shown in your terminal in your browser

 You can now edit the files in the 'files' directory and they will be compiled and hot-reloaded in your browser window.
 No more copying and pasting into the 'visual editor'.